TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 3. Generate JWT signing keys. (openssl)
 4. Configure Settings.json (make a copy of SettingsEx.json and rename it)
 5. Run `node main.js`
-6. somehow create a user account for yourself with access 3 (most likely edit the database to create the user.)
-The onboarding progress is currently bad, but I currently haven't implemented a better solution
+6. Somehow create a user account for yourself with access level 2 or 3 (most likely edit the database to create the user.)
+The onboarding progress is currently bad, but I currently haven't implemented a better solution yet. resetDB also creates a access level 3 account under `parkingdev@bentonvillek12.org`.
+If you sign your own token you could use this account to give another account access level 2 or 3.
+Access level 3 only does things if the server is in devMode which is not recommended for production use. devMode enables extra logging that could be considered insecure, and extra routes that also could be considered insecure.
+These routes are protected via developer authentication tokens, but if something goes wrong it would be very bad (Examples: wiping the DB or access to any users account).
+Rather have several layers of security by making the route not exist in the first place.

 # release Checklist: